-This year's budget also includes funding to complete the second well at Dutch Canyon.
-We anticipate this well will add 200-400 gallons a minute of capacity to the City water supply, which will allow us to stay ahead of community demand.
-An additional well is also proposed near the Miller Treatment Plant, but, it is going to be developed at the expense of the property owner.
+This budget also includes funding to complete the 2nd well at Dutch Canyon.
+We anticipate this well will add 300 gallons a minute of capacity to the City water supply allowing us to stay ahead of community demand.
+As mentioned earlier, an additional well is also being constructed near the Miller Treatment Plant, at the expense of the property owner.
 Once completed, it will be transferred to the City for ownership and operation.